d1024choi/ETRIdriving-DevKit/README.md

 [**Click the image above for video play!!**]

 ## Introduction
 **ETRIDriving** is the autonomous driving dataset labeled with discrete high-level driving actions of the ego-vehicle.
-To assemble **ETRIDriving**, we first collected raw data from sensors mounted on the vehicle (two front-facing cameras, a Lidar scanner (OUSTER, OS1-64), GPS/IMU (Spatial FOG Dual), and CAN) at 10Hz while driving.
-Next, the raw data was processed to be in data formats readable at common PC operating systems.
+To assemble **ETRIDriving**, we collected raw data from sensors mounted on the vehicle (two front-facing cameras, a Lidar scanner (OUSTER, OS1-64), GPS/IMU (Spatial FOG Dual), and CAN) at 10Hz while driving.
+The raw data was processed to be in data formats readable at common PC operating systems.
 After synchronizing the processed data, we assigned one of the nine actions (**Go, Turn Left/Right, U-Turn, Left/Right Lane Change, Avoidance, Left/Right Way**) to every frame in the data manually.
 There are 129 sequences of length 10 minutes in **ETRIDriving** and the sequences were collected by three drivers in Daejeon City during 9AM~9PM, on sunny and cloudy day, from August 2019 to December 2019.

 ![supple_fig1](./images/supple_fig1.png)